01 — Philosophy

 Versioning

 This methodology evolves as we validate it against forward, out-of-sample results.
-Parameters here are pre-registered — deduced from each persona's character and fixed in advance, not grid-searched to flatter past returns.
-Material changes get a new version number and date, so you can always see what rules were in force on any given day.
-Current: Methodology v1 · Engine v2.1 · July 2026.
+Parameters here are pre-registered — deduced from each strategy's character and fixed in advance, not grid-searched to flatter past returns.
+Material changes get a new version number and date, so you can always see what rules were in force on any given day. v2 (July 2026) corrects scoring to the held-book model: a day's return now includes the overnight of the positions we actually hold, anchored at the first entry open — v1 scored open-to-close only.
+Every sealed pick is unchanged; only the yardstick was fixed.
+Current: Methodology v2 · Engine v0.1.3 · August 2026.